The Vicarious Atonement: The Protestant View Explained in LDS Terms

 According to James 2:10, that score of B+ isn’t even possible.
 If we have one red mark, our grade falls to an F. It is unacceptable to break one iota of God’s law, and His laws aren’t easy.
 In Matthew 5 Jesus says that if we look at a woman with lust, we’ve committed adultery in our hearts (Matthew 5:28), and if we call our brothers fools we’re in danger of hell fire (Matthew 5:22).

-Unfortunately, this is the boat all of humanity is in (myself included).
+Unfortunately, this is the boat all of humanity is in, myself included.
 1 John 1:8 says that we deceive ourselves if we claim we have no sin.
-In other words, there is never a point in our journey where we can bail ourselves out of the condemnation we deserve.
+In other words, there is never a point in our journey where we can escape the condemnation we rightly deserve.
 This is why the message of the vicarious atonement is so important.

 Evangelicals used to tell me God gave the Israelites the Law of Moses to show them they couldn’t keep it.
 That statement is antithetical to everything Latter-day Saints believe.
 Why would a loving Heavenly Father give us commandments we couldn’t keep?